1. Face detection

 1

 One dancer stays in position, but arms move.
-A second dancer enters.
+A second

 Radio static, feedback sounds, one clank